Back to the home page

 Once the pool is full or the RAM is exhausted, the least recently used page is decompressed and written to the swap on the hard disk, as if it had not been intercepted at all.
 After that page has been dumped into the disk swap, the compressed version in the RAM pool will be deleted, thus freeing up the space it took in the RAM.

 By default, zswap is switched off.
 When switched on, it uses up to 20 percent of the RAM memory by default.
-In my how-to, you'll also learn how to set it at 30 %, which virtually "increases" your system memory a lot (don't increase that above 40, because higher percentages might not leave enough RAM for uncompressed use).
+In my how-to, you'll also learn how to set that maximum at 30 percent, which virtually "increases" your system memory a lot (don't set that above 40 percent, because a higher percentage might not leave enough RAM for uncompressed use).

 The price you pay for turning on zswap, is twofold:

-- Your processor (CPU) will be taxed more, because it'll have to compress and decompress more.
-With a single-core CPU of low speed there might be a noticeable performance hit, as compressing/decompressing data requires a faster CPU, preferably a multi-core one.
+- Your processor (CPU) will be taxed more, because it'll have to compress and decompress data more often.
+With a weak CPU there might be a noticeable performance hit, as compressing/decompressing data goes quicker with a reasonably fast CPU, preferably a multi-core one.

 Note: If your hard disk is an SSD, there's an extra reason to use zswap.
 That's because too many disk write actions, like frequent disk swapping, reduce the lifespan of an SSD.